 Agencies may still submit requests that align with the Woodruff Foundation's traditional focus areas of integration of care, coordination of resources in the community, prevention and education and research.
 However, the Foundation believes its resources can have a larger impact on the local behavioral health network during this critical time by giving preference to requests seeking transitional supports.

-The Woodruff Foundation welcomes grant requests from tax-exempt, nonprofit organizations with a presence in Cuyahoga County, Ohio and serving residents of Cuyahoga County, whose work addresses behavioral health through the following focus areas:
+The Woodruff Foundation welcomes grant requests from tax-exempt, nonprofit organizations located in Cuyahoga County, Ohio, whose work addresses behavioral health through the following focus areas:

 - education and prevention